How to Self Publish a Book

 Many writers say that editing and writing do not go hand in hand.
 Write without editing anything first.
 When you revise your manuscript later, you can take care of all the concerns that jump out at you.
 Revise your manuscript again and again.
 You can also reach out to friends in the industry for their expert opinion.
 After you have done all the editing that is possible, hire a professional editor to work on it and give you feedback.
 It’s better to listen to that feedback rather than feel self-defensive about it.
 Cultivate beta readers who will give you a reader’s opinion without charging you for it.

 After writing, editing, and proofreading your manuscript is ready for the next stage—design and typesetting or layout design.

-So now you have your final edited draft and a title, it’s time to call in the typesetting or layout design experts.
+So now you have your final formatted the manuscript, it’s time to call in the typesetting or layout design experts.
 Book design does not mean the cover design though cover design is a part of it.
 Typesetting or layout design is a rather underrated part of the publishing process.
 It requires great attention to detail and a sophisticated aesthetic sense.
 You need to make many small layout decisions that will define the way the reader experiences your book.
-A book layout designer will keep these in mind and your chosen genre to create a design that appeals to the reader.
+A book layout designer will keep these in mind and your chosen genre to create a book design that appeals to the reader.

 Work on the cover design

 At the same time that your layout designer is working on the layout, you will also need to get going on the cover design.
 Approach professional freelancers because the cover is the face of your book.
 You need a very attractive cover to make readers buy your books when they see them on the bookshelves.
 You can even try designing your cover if you have trained for it.
 But, it’s best to get professional help otherwise.